How long does it take to fix a slab leak? Find out in this article, then get in touch with us to fix the problem!

 - Mold: Mold develops when water from slab leaks reaches the drywall.
 As a consequence, drywall becomes saturated, and mold begins to form.
 This slab leak byproduct is extremely harmful since it may cause respiratory infections and other health issues.

+How long does it take to fix a slab leak?
 If you hire a professional, repairing a slab leak can be quick and easy.
 Look for someone who has done it before.
 Ask around, get reviews, and only then make a decision.
 If you hire someone who doesn’t have any idea of what they’re doing, they’ll probably make a mess.
 Your plumbing system is pretty complicated.
 If you do something wrong, the whole system can be broken.